thesohelshaikh/100-days-of-code/log.md

 **Today's Progress**: Worked on python project, learned webscrapping, stemming, removing stopwords.

 **Thoughts**: Felt awesome today.
 Got a lot of work in.
 Learned a lot.
 Back on track.

+### Day 17-20: October 7-10

+**Today's Progress**: Learned about cyber laws and cyber forensics.
+Wrote a term paper regarding the same.

+**Thoughts**: This was my first time writing an actial paper.
+I learned a lot about writing papers in general.

+### Day 21-23: October 11-13

+**Today's Progress**: Learned how to incorporate google forms in webpage.
+Also contributes to open source.
+Finished Five pull requeste for my Hacktoberfest challenge.

+**Thoughts**: Very much excited for hacktoberfest.